Horizon safety locations

 6try tomTomNavigation.addHorizonObserver(navigationHorizonObserver, options: horizonOption)

-8let routePlan = RoutePlan(route: route, routePlanningOptions: routePlanningOptions)
+1let routePlan = RoutePlan(route: route, routePlanningOptions: routePlanningOptions)

-9let navigationOptions = NavigationOptions(activeRoutePlan: routePlan)
+2let navigationOptions = NavigationOptions(activeRoutePlan: routePlan)

-11try tomTomNavigation.start()
+4try tomTomNavigation.start()

-Retrieving and filtering safety locations
+Retrieving safety locations

 Some of the retrieved safety locations might be located in a country where it is prohibited to use devices that alert the driver about safety locations.
-You would have to assess the situation and, if necessary, filter out these safety locations.
-Therefore, you must assess the risk and, if required, apply additional filtering to ignore those elements.
+Moreover, the legislation of a country may also be ambiguous with respect to safety locations.
+You have to assess the situation and, if necessary, filter out safety locations for which it is illegal to issue alerts.

 1let mainPathSearchOptions = try MainPathSearchOptions(